realdanielbyrne/SimpleFTPFileWatcher/readme.md

-# issFTP
+# SimpleFtpFileWatcher

-Industry Safe SFTP Client and File watcher.
-This client will watch a directory for new files, upload these new files to the IndustrySafe SFTP server, and then Delete the uploaded files.
+Simple (s)FTP Client and File watcher.
+This client will watch a directory for new files, upload these new files to the and SFTP and/or a FTP server, and then Delete or timestamp the uploaded files.

-issFTP is designed to be run as a Windows service, although it can be run as a console application as well.
+SimpleFtpFileWatcher is designed to be run as a Windows service, although it can be run as a console application as well.